Ventricular and Atrial Hypertrophy and Dilation

 - chronic volume overload stimulated by elevated ventricular end-diastolic pressures (e.g., as occurs in aortic and mitral regurgitation; systolic dysfunction)

 Ventricular dilation occurs as new sarcomeres are added in-series to existing sarcomeres.
 Mechanically, dilation increases the ventricular compliance.
-The dilated ventricle has high wall stress, elevated oxygen demand, and lower mechanical efficiency.
+The dilated ventricle has elevated wall stress and oxygen demand, and lower mechanical efficiency.
 Clinically, it is generally associated with symptoms of heart failure and reduced ejection fraction.

 The atria can also undergo dilation in response to chronic volume overload.
 For example, in mitral valve regurgitation, the volume and pressure of the left atrium are greatly increased.
 The left atrium responds by undergoing chronic dilation, which enables it to accommodate the increased volume without as large an increase in pressure because of its increased compliance.

-Hypertrophy and dilation are results of cardiac remodeling.
+Hypertrophy and dilation from a process referred to as cardiac remodeling.
 Under some conditions (e.g., exercise training) remodeling is beneficial; however, under other conditions (e.g., heart failure) this remodeling is deleterious because it increases the oxygen demand of the heart and decreases mechanical efficiency.
 Certain drugs, such as beta-blockers, angiotensin-converting enzyme inhibitors and angiotensin receptor blockers have been shown to prevent or partially reverse remodeling under pathologic conditions.